Devamm007/TDS-P1-2025-09-24F2000828/README.md

 Spaces Setup:
 - Go to Hugging Face Spaces and create a New Space.
 - Select the Docker SDK.
-- Choose the hardware (CPU Basic is often sufficient) and upload main.py, requirements.txt, Dockerfile to Hugging Face Space.
+- Choose the hardware (CPU Basic is often sufficient) and upload main.py, requirements.txt, Dockerfile, templates folder to Hugging Face Space.
 - Secrets Management: Navigate to the Settings tab of your Space and add the GITHUB_TOKEN, LLM_API_KEY, SECRET

 Deploy: The Space will automatically build the Docker image and deploy the service on port 7860.
 The public URL will be https://<hf-user>-<space-name>.hf.space.